Days after groundbreaking, KeyArena could be getting a new contractor as renovation costs soar

 A political source said Saturday that OVG wanted Skanska to sign a Guaranteed Maximum Price document promising the total project cost wouldn’t exceed a certain amount.
 The company is said to have refused.

-Skanska’s Seattle-based executive vice-president and general manager Kevin McCain could not immediately be reached Saturday, nor could officials in the company’s New York office.
+Skanska’s Seattle-based executive vice president and general manager Kevin McCain could not immediately be reached Saturday, nor could officials in the company’s New York office.

 Johnsen and Leiweke reiterated that no final decision had been made.
 Both said it’s been clear for some time the KeyArena renovation likely wouldn’t be completed until at least November 2020.